nagarajanchinnasamy/subtotal/README.md

 ### Parameter: rendererOptions

-`collapseRowsAt` option can be set to one of the values of `rows` array.
-If this option is set, rows are collapsed at the given row attribute when the pivot table is initially rendered.
-The default behavior is to render all rows expanded initially (ie., no collapse)
+`collapseRowsAt` option can be set to a `string` value as one of the elements of `rows` array or to a `numeric` value as index of one of the elements of `rows` array.
+If this option is set, rows are collapsed at the given row attribute whenever the pivot table is (re)rendered.
+The default behavior is to render all rows expanded initially (ie., no collapse).

-`collapseColsAt` option can be set to one of the values of `cols` array.
-If this option is set, columns are collapsed at the given column attribute when the pivot table is initially rendered.
-The default behavior is to render all columns expanded initially (ie., no collapse)
+`collapseColsAt` option can be set to a `string` value as one of the elements of `cols` array or to a `numeric` value as index of one of the elements of `cols` array.
+If this option is set, columns are collapsed at the given column attribute whenever the pivot table is (re)rendered.
+The default behavior is to render all columns expanded initially (ie., no collapse).

 ## How can I build the code and run the tests?